dikhan/pagerduty-client/README.md

 ![][pagerduty-client-logo]

-PagerDuty Events Client aims to provide a full-fledged Java client which is easy to use and integrates seamlessly with PagerDuty Events API.
-Note that the library does not integrate with PagerDuty REST Api - it is only meant for PagerDuty Events API.
+PagerDuty Events Client aims to provide a full-fledged Java client which is easy to use and integrates seamlessly with PagerDuty Events API v2.
+Note that the library does not integrate with PagerDuty REST Api - it is only meant for PagerDuty Events API v2.
 Please refer to the following link to see the differences between PagerDuty REST API and Events API:

 [What is the difference between PagerDuty APIs?](https://support.pagerduty.com/hc/en-us/articles/214794907-What-is-the-difference-between-PagerDuty-APIs-)